Mechanical Engineering MSc

 ■ introduce multi-variable control methods;

-■ set the theory in a practical context by introducing signal processing concepts in the context of digital control and providing techniques for digital control design and implementation in modern digital microcontrollers.
+■ provide a practical context by introducing techniques for digital control design and implementation in digital systems.

 Intended Learning Outcomes of Course